Louise Diane d'Orléans: Marriage

+Death

 Louise died in childbirth on 26 September 1736 at Issy, outside Paris.
 She was buried at the Saint-André-des-Arcs church.
 At her death, due to the Queen Marie Leszczyńska being otherwise engaged, the queen sent Louise's cousin Marie Anne de Bourbon (Mademoiselle de Clermont) to represent her at Issy.
+According to tradition the heart of the young princess was removed and enterred in the church of Val-de-Grace.

 Her only surviving son, Louis François Joseph, was the last Prince of Conti.